Splash screen: Software support

 Splash screens can also be created in HTML and CSS if they are designed for a purpose other than as a loading screen.
 Instead, they are used for other purposes such as giving the option to pick the language.

+The Android operating system (starting with Android 12) automatically generates a splash screen for every installed app, which can be customised by app developers.
+The Core Splashscreen Jetpack library backports this functionality for older Android versions.